 Don't get angry at the actions of someone that is living with dementia.
-Instead start asking yourself why are they reacting the way they are?
-How are they feeling (them, not you)
+Instead remind yourself - it is not their fault.

 Bored, frightened, bewildered, apprehensive, anxious and angry.
 I can say that everyone of those words applied to Dotty when I first arrived in Delray Beach to care for her.

 It just amazed me how easy it was for Dotty to get out of balance.
 To get mean.